We know there are differences between Republicans and Democrats on political issues. But what about the brands they love?

 Drinks and food are great unifiers, with Americans of all stripes choosing to get their coffee at Starbucks, their doughnuts at Dunkin’ Donuts, and their ice-cream at Baskin Robbins.
 The top Trump and Clinton quintiles (and even deciles) go to the same top stores for their favorites, though there are much fewer Dunkin’ Donuts locations in the former.

 Here are the results by Brand for Top Trump Districts vs. Top Clinton Districts:

 More books are sold online today than any other way, but as far as brick-and-mortar shops go, most Americans have a Barnes and Noble nearby they can go to, irrespective of where in the country they are or how their district votes.
 Notable distinctions between top Clinton districts and top Trump districts are that the former don’t have as many Books-A-Million locations, and before Christian retailer LifeWay’s planned shutdown of their physical locations, they were most common in Trump-leaning districts while being nearly completely absent in top Clinton districts.

 Most Americans have a Chase, Bank of America, US Bank, or Wells Fargo near them, but Trump partisans usually live in Regions Bank territory.
 If you know you’re in a partisan congressional district and you can’t find out which side the district falls on, look around for a Regions Bank.
 If you find one close to you easily, chances are that your district votes for Trump preferentially.

 Got other questions like this you’d like to answer?
-Use Coupon Code Vote2019 at the SafeGraph Data Bar to download $100 worth of free Points-of-Interest, business listing, building footprint, foot-traffic, & store visitor insights data.
+Head to the SafeGraph Shop to download our data.